 Let’s go off strip for other more prominent examples:

 - Station Casinos have the My Boarding Pass program, and you earn a point for every $1 wagered on slots or video poker.
-You earn 10 points for every $1 spent on non-resort spending (except the buffet, which is 5 points per $1).
+You earn 10 points for every $1 spent on non-resort spending (except a buffet, which is 5 points per $1).

 - Boyd Casinos has the B Connected program, and you earn $5 per slots and a variable amount on video poker and table games.
 They do not list point earnings for non-gaming spend.
 (You also don’t earn comp dollars until you reach their second tier.)